ersanchez/notes/git-without-github.md

    * You will clone this bare repository

-## Detailed Scenarios
+## Detailed Tasks

+Here are the tasks we will perform:

+* initialize a repository
+* clone the new repository into a bare repository that we can clone onto other computers

 ### Initializing a Repository

-Let's say you have a directory (folder) filled with scripts that you want track with `git`.
+Let's say you have a directory (folder) filled with server configuration scripts that you want track with `git`.
 Your directory is named `server-scripts` and it lives in your home directory: `/home/alice/server-scripts`.

 We will start by initializing the `server-scripts` directory into a `git` repository.

-Next we will take the newly initialized repository and convert it into a bare repository named `script-repo.git`.
-The `.git` on the end of the file name helps people identify it as a `git` repo and not just a regular directory.

-**NOTE**: the directory and the repository can have the same name, but guides that use the same names suck because they are very confusing to newbies (_like me_).

 Initialize the directory by navigating into the directory and then issuing the `git init` command